iotexproject/w3bstream/README.md

 #### Supported Blockchains

-Currently, all EVM blockchains are supported as the target for ZNode Proofs.
+Currently, all EVM blockchains are supported as the target for W3bstream Proofs.

 ## Quickstart

 ### Installation

-Install the node command line client `ioctl`:
+Install the command line client `ioctl`:

 ```bash
 brew tap iotexproject/ioctl-unstable